 - Three (required), five (preferred) reference letters from persons who are knowledgeable about the applicant’s academic, research, and professional abilities and potential (submitted electronically by person giving the reference)

-- One copy of publication or other written documents which are representative of academic or professional work (should have been written within the past five years) (uploaded with online application)
+- One copy of publication or other written documents which are representative of academic or professional work (should have been written within the past five years) (uploaded with online application).
+If you submit a publication, be sure to indicate which specific parts you wrote

 - International students from non-English speaking countries are required to submit TOEFL or IELTS scores.